How to Grow Dahlias: The Complete Dahlia Flower Guide

 The more you cut dahlias, the more they’ll bloom!
 For a bouquet, cut stems in the morning before the heat of the day and put them into a bucket of cool water.
 Remove the stems’ bottom leaves and place the flowers into a vase of water.
 Place the vase in a cool spot and out of direct sun.
 Check the water daily.
 Vase life is about 7 days.

-Dig Up and Storing Dahlia Tubers
+Digging Up and Storing Dahlia Tubers

-Dahlias are hardy to Zone 8; in these more temperate regions, dahlias can simply be cut back and their tubers left in the ground through winter, cover with several inches of dry mulch.
+Dahlias are hardy to Zone 8; in these more temperate regions, dahlias can simply be cut back and their tubers left in the ground through winter, covered with several inches of dry mulch.
 In Zone 7, some gardeners claim their tubers survive winter in the ground; others have had varied results.
 It all depends on the severity of winter; native to Mexico, dahlias won’t survive freezing temperatures. → Find your USDA Hardiness Zone here.

 In Zones 8 and north, dig up (lift) and store tuberous roots in late fall; tubers can be expensive, and this will save you the money that would otherwise go into buying new ones each year.
 See your fall frost dates